walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 ---

 **Next up**
-* week of July 3rd - Shape of DH Work - Ready to publish.
-Last skim morning of.
 * week of July 10th - DH and the Ellington Effect - ready to publish - last skim morning of
 * week of July 17th - workflow for remote music recording - ready to publish - last skim morning of
-* week of July 24th -
+* week of July 24th - cowriting with Ronda on meetings?
 * week of July 31st -
 * week of August 7th -
 * week of August 14th -
-* week of August 21st - retrospective
+* week of August 21st - retrospective - drafted. needs semi-substantial proofing

 **Now writing**
 Pedagogies of listening
 Professional Imposters
 Where does DH teaching happen?
 Where does infrastructural change happen?
-Backlog on Royal Match
+Backlog on Royal Match - keep an eye on hard drive submissions

 **Unfiled ideas**
 DH and Labor organizing - possibly too big a topic